-The Challenge TB project, a coalition of nine international TB control organizations, works in several countries.
-In Myanmar, the project focuses on expanding access to quality TB services; increasing the number of presumptive TB patients referred from public hospitals and the private sector; increasing the number of cases identified through TB diagnosis and case notification by the private sector; and expanding the geographical distribution of TB diagnostics and treatment to include populations in fragile and conflict states, and introducing new drugs and regimens along with active drug-safety monitoring and management.
+The Challenge TB project, a coalition of nine international tuberculosis (TB) control organizations, works in several countries.
+In Myanmar, the project focuses on expanding access to quality TB services, increasing the number of presumptive TB patients referred from public hospitals and the private sector, increasing the number of cases identified through diagnosis and case notification by the private sector, expanding the geographical distribution of diagnostics and treatment to include populations in fragile and conflict states, and introducing new drugs and regimens along with active drug-safety monitoring and management.